Table of contents

 - Grief – has a forward motion to it.

-Through allowing ourselves to grieve, we are admitting this really is happening.
+By allowing ourselves to grieve, we are admitting this really is happening.
 This is your new reality, you are preparing yourself to move on.
+You will find closure and peace of mind.

 How to End it Well – Finishing up when it is truly over.